bateyt/socscistats/_posts/2016-12-08-quick-maps-r.md

 Social scientists commonly need to visualize data across geographic space.
 Fortunately, R has many packages and functions for quickly producing vector and raster-based maps.
+For example, with just two short lines of code, we can produce a map of the United States.